Aritra-12/MetriXMO.github.io-1/_tabs/about.md

 - For every correct answer you will be awarded with 5 points.
 You will have 5 chances, but on every entry of incorrect answer, your award point decreases by 1.
 - You can do +potd to get the potd in your DM.
 All in all, just type in server +help to get hold of all functions such as leaderboard, your scores and whatnot.

-I plan on putting some handouts and other projects are work on here.

 # Related Links
 - [Gaussian Curvature Offcial Website](https://gcurvature.vercel.app/)
 - [Gaussian Curvature Official Discord Server](https://discord.gg/MEszPNra6j)